camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

 *Note: AssemblyLoader.fs must be higher in your Solution Explorer than Program.fs and any other files that reference it.
 In F#, files must be in the correct order, and modules/functions/values can only be referenced if they've already been defined.
 Move a file in Visual Studio, by highlighting it in the Solution Explorer, and typing `alt-up` or `alt-down`*

 Now change our Program.fs to call the new assembly loading code.
-Change the debug command line argument to be the bin directory of the SmartStore.Web project (it was a specific assembly before).
 {{< highlight-custom language="fsharp" header-text="Program.fs" >}}
 open Mono.Cecil